bitcointranscripts/bitcointranscripts/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 1: 00:38:08

-The savings would be huge and that's why it is a very interesting idea but because it's really like not it's crossing transaction borders like the issues it could create potentially are...
+The savings would be huge and that's why it is a very interesting idea but because its crossing transaction borders like the issues it could create potentially are...

 Speaker 0: 00:38:23